Skip to main content

 Rewards System Architecture

 The Revenue module’s primary responsibility is to assess validator performance, calculate appropriate compensation, and distribute rewards according to configurable schedules.
 The system leverages real-time performance data and price information to ensure fair and timely compensation.
+The Revenue module operates through a continuous cycle of performance monitoring, assessment, and reward distribution.
+During each block, the system updates reward asset prices, processes validator participation data, and checks whether it’s time to distribute payments based on the configured schedule.

 Performance Assessment